 Testing Accommodations for Disabled Students

-To receive accommodations for standardized tests such as the English Placement Test (EPT) and the Entry Level Math test (ELM), register with the Testing Office at Warren Hall Room 245 on the Hayward Campus.
+To receive accommodations for standardized tests such as the English Placement Test (EPT) and the Entry Level Math test (ELM), register with the Testing Office at Library Complex Room 3165A on the Hayward Campus.
 Call (510) 885-3661 or visit the Testing Office Web site.

 Project IMPACT offers support services, assistive technology and training, financial aid and scholarship information, and wellness counseling to qualifying students with disabilities.
 SDRC registered students may contact their SDRC counselor for a referral to this program.
-Project IMPACT also administers the WorkAbility-IV Program on the Hayward Campus in collaboration with the Career Development Center and the California Department of Rehabilitation.
+Project IMPACT also administers the WorkAbility-IV Program on the Hayward Campus in collaboration with the Academic Advising and Career Education (AACE) and the California Department of Rehabilitation.

 Educational Opportunity Program (EOP)